50 Running Terms: Terminology All Runners Should Know

 Your pace refers to how fast you are running, usually in terms of how long it would take you to run a mile or a kilometer at the speed you are running.

-For example, if you are running at a 9-minute pace, you are covering one mile every 9 minutes.
+For example, if you run at a 9-minute pace, you cover one mile every 9 minutes.

 #19: Recovery Run